The Resolution of Lenses and Images.

 "Effective Resolution" is used by Lens Supplier marketing teams

 The effective resolution is a quick method to filter down a lens selection when you are creating a new camera.
 The optical resolution (MTF) of lenses can be challenging to understand without extensive experience in camera hardware.
-Many experienced camera engineers do even not know the tricks which manufacturers can play with MTF charts/testing, so effective resolution can be a shortcut directly to system-level resolution.
+Many experienced camera engineers do not even know the tricks which manufacturers can play with MTF charts/testing, so effective resolution can be a shortcut directly to system-level resolution.

-• The sensor pixel count resolution for which a lens' optical resolution is supposed to be suitable.
+Definition:- The sensor pixel count resolution for which a lens' optical resolution is supposed to be suitable.

 Include both the Pixel Count and the image sensor format size.